Zephyr177/tgDrive/README-en.md

 docker run -d -p 8085:8085 --name tgdrive --restart always nanyangzesi/tgdrive:latest
 ```

-#### Migrate Previous Data
+#### Migrating Previous Data
-> [!TIP]
-> Starting from v0.0.9, you can directly download the database and restore file data from the database in the admin interface.

-If you have already run the project and generated database files inside the container, you can manually migrate this data to a persistent directory on the host:
+If you've run the project before and generated database files in the container, you can manually migrate this data to a persistent directory on the host:

 1. Find the old container's ID or name: